Bankruptcy Overview

 While most court cases are heard in either civil or criminal court, bankruptcy has a dedicated system of courts throughout the country.
 Each judicial district in the U.S. has its own bankruptcy court, while each state has at least one district (90 districts total).

-United States bankruptcy judges have the authority to make binding decisions in bankruptcy cases, such as eligibility issues or whether to grant a debt discharge.
-However, most aspects of the bankruptcy process are done outside of the court.
+United States bankruptcy judges have substantial authority to make binding decisions in bankruptcy cases.
+This includes eligibility issues or whether to grant a debt discharge.
+But most aspects of the bankruptcy process generally occur outside of court.
 For example, an appointed trustee carries out the administrative duties of Chapter 7, Chapter 13, and other types of bankruptcy cases.

-You actually have very little interaction with the bankruptcy judge.
-Most Chapter 7 applicants don't even set foot in court and only see the judge if there are objections to the bankruptcy plan.
-Chapter 13 debtors typically appear in court just once, at the bankruptcy plan confirmation hearing.
-The informal meeting of the creditors (also called a "341 meeting," based on Section 341 of the Code) is typically held at the trustee's office.
+You'll usually have very little interaction with the bankruptcy judge.
+Most Chapter 7 debtors don't even set foot in court, except for their date with the trustee at the First Meeting of Creditors.
+They generally only see the judge if there are objections to the bankruptcy plan.
+Chapter 13 debtors typically appear in court just once after the First Meeting of Creditors, at the bankruptcy plan confirmation hearing.

 Filing for Bankruptcy?
 Contact a Local Attorney